 Ten fMRI scans are used for this study of which half are from healthy subjects and the rest belong to dyslexic patients.
 Data are collected with a word recognition stimulus, in which sixteen words are projected onto the screen for 32 seconds.
 A new set of words are shown to each subject every 2 seconds.
 No visual task is a state when the screen is blank.
 Figure 2.
 Comorbidity of Asperger's syndrome and bipolar disorder.
 Despite its increasing popularity as a distinct condition (included in the ICD-10 in 1993 and in the DSM-IV in 1994), the nosological status of Asperger's syndrome (AS) and its diagnostic validity remains uncertain.

 An astonishing 556% increase in pediatric prevalence of pervasive developmental disorders (PDD) has been reported between 1991 and 1997 .
 This jump is probably due to heightened awareness and changing diagnostic criteria rather than to new environmental influences.
 Both AS and autism persist into adulthood, but their phenotypic expression varies with age.
-AS may also be unrecognized in adulthood, although usually not forever.
 Developmental dyscalculia: Compensatory mechanisms in left intraparietal regions in response to nonsymbolic magnitudes.
 Behavior As regards behavioral data collected during scanning, overall accuracy rates were high (both groups > 90% correct) and comparable between groups (t(16) = .436; n.s.).